Bit-Programming/Voice-Assistant-Testing/README.md

 # Voice-Assistant
-A voice assistant made with python.
+A voice assistant made with Python.

 ## Building